-(F) Granting of the variance will not adversely affect water quality
+(F) Granting of the variance will not adversely affect water quality.

 Granting the variance to remove five specimen trees will not directly affect water quality because the site will have to follow strict SWM requirement and sediment control.
-Specific requirements regarding SWM for the site will be further reviewed DPIE.
+Specific requirements regarding SWM for the site will be further reviewed by DPIE.
 Granting of the variance will not affect water quality.
 The overall development proposes SWM that will provide both water quality and quantity control.
 Further, no permanent impacts to wetlands or other waters including Charles Branch are proposed.
-Impacts to environmental features have been minimized, to the extent possible, on-site.
+Impacts to regulated environmental features have been minimized, to the extent possible, on-site.

 Staff finds that the required findings of Section 25-119(d) have been adequately addressed by the applicant.
-However, because staff does not find that the proposed subdivision conforms to the required findings of conformance with the master plan and the development of private streets and alleys to serve the proposed development is not permitted, staff is compelled to recommend disapproval of the impacts associated with the proposed development and consequently disapproval of the Variance to Section 25-122(b)(1)(G) for the removal of Specimen Trees 1, 2, 19, 34, and 39.
+However, because staff does not find that the proposed subdivision conforms to the required findings of conformance with the master plan and Plan 2035, staff is compelled to recommend disapproval of the impacts associated with the proposed development and consequently disapproval of the Variance to Section 25-122(b)(1)(G) for the removal of Specimen Trees 1, 2, 19, 34, and 39.